How your cat's diet affects its skin health

 Essential fatty acids and a cat's skin

 Another important set of nutrients is essential fatty acids.
-These include omega 3, particularly EPA and DHA, and omega 6, all of which help maintain the integrity of your cat's skin and contribute to the growth of healthy hair.
-Cats are unable to synthesize some essential fatty acids internally, so they have to get them through their diet.
+These include omega-3, particularly EPA and DHA, and omega-6, all of which help maintain the integrity of your cat's skin and contribute to the growth of healthy hair.
+Cats are unable to synthesize essential fatty acids internally, so they have to get them through their diet.
 A deficiency of these crucial nutrients can result in matted or discolored hair, patches of scaliness and water loss through the skin.

 The impact of vitamins on your cat's skin

 A variety of different vitamins are needed to keep your cat's skin and hair functioning well.
 Vitamin A helps to regulate cell growth, while the vitamin B group helps metabolize fats, proteins and carbohydrates.
 Vitamin E is a natural antioxidant, supporting the immune system that's present in your cat's skin.
 Without essential vitamins, your cat might suffer from hair loss, a poor-quality coat, scaly skin and problems with how it produces keratin, the main component of hair.